-Graduate College Faculty & Staff International Applicants With Fulbright Grants Seeking Graduate Admission To Illinois
+Graduate College Faculty & Staff International Applicants With Fulbright Fellowships Seeking Graduate Admission To Illinois

-International Applicants With Fulbright Grants Seeking Graduate Admission to Illinois
+International Applicants With Fulbright Fellowships Seeking Graduate Admission to Illinois

 Fact Sheet for Departments

-Information regarding administration, stipends, waivers, and cost-of-education allowances
+Information regarding administration, stipends, waivers, cost-of-education allowances, and completion of forms.

-The University of Illinois attracts students from all over the world, and some of those are supported by international Fulbright grants.
-This fact sheet provides information for departments considering a Fulbright grantee for graduate admission.
+The University of Illinois attracts students from all over the world, and some of those are supported by international Fulbright fellowships.
+This fact sheet provides information for departments considering a Fulbright fellow for graduate admission.

 What is the Fulbright program?